christykusuma/LDRunner/README.md

 ### Prerequisites

-You would need to register for a Google API Key for the maps and the Google Search features used for each individual restaurant.
+You would need to register for a Google API Key for the maps and the Google Search features used for each individual race.

 Add your API Key as an environment variable in your `~/.bash_profile`.